 In an ideal world, your child instantly bonds with every new therapist, nurse, or doctor they meet.
 However, many children are suspicious of healthcare providers and may take a while to “unlock” and open up to them.

 When visiting a new healthcare provider, gauge your child’s response and how the provider engages with them.
 For example, if your child is transitioning to a new therapist, sit in on the first few sessions to listen and observe, if possible.
-Please pay attention to how the therapist treats your child and how your child responds to them.
+Please pay attention to how the therapist treats your child and how they respond to them.
 If you can join them for their appointments, ask your child for their opinion about the experience.
-If your child doesn’t respond to the new provider or something seems amiss, it’s better to find someone else.
+If your child doesn’t respond to the new provider or something seems amiss, finding someone else is better.

-Bouncing between different healthcare professionals can be frustrating, but you need to find the right provider for your child.
+Bouncing between different healthcare professionals can be frustrating, but you must find the right provider for your child.
 If you feel that a new provider doesn’t have a great understanding of autism or your child’s needs, move on as soon as you’re able.
-Advocating for your child is always the right choice and will ensure that you find the right provider for their unique needs.
+Advocating for your child is always the right choice and will ensure you find the right provider for their unique needs.

 Create a New Routine